Chicago HVAC Authority

 Chicago's climate classification — a humid continental zone with design heating temperatures that can reach -4°F and cooling design temperatures above 91°F — creates HVAC load requirements that differ materially from suburban or downstate Illinois installations.
 For a full treatment of how local climate shapes system selection and sizing, see Chicago Climate and HVAC System Demands and Chicago HVAC System Sizing Guidelines.

-Scope limitations: The directory does not cover HVAC contractors whose primary licensure and service area is limited to suburban Cook County municipalities (such as Evanston, Cicero, or Oak Park), DuPage County, Lake County, or other collar counties — even where those contractors may perform occasional work within Chicago.
-Listings for providers operating exclusively outside Chicago's municipal boundary are not included.
-Illinois statewide licensing standards are referenced where relevant but are not the directory's primary regulatory lens.
-Chicago-specific permit requirements, neighborhood zoning overlays, and Chicago Energy Conservation Code provisions govern the directory's inclusion standards, not general Illinois mechanical codes alone.
+Scope limitations: The provider network does not cover HVAC contractors whose primary licensure and service area is limited to suburban Cook County municipalities (such as Evanston, Cicero, or Oak Park), DuPage County, Lake County, or other collar counties — even where those contractors may perform occasional work within Chicago.
+Providers for providers operating exclusively outside Chicago's municipal boundary are not included.
+Illinois statewide licensing standards are referenced where relevant but are not the provider network's primary regulatory lens.
+Chicago-specific permit requirements, neighborhood zoning overlays, and Chicago Energy Conservation Code provisions govern the provider network's inclusion standards, not general Illinois mechanical codes alone.

-Adjacent topics such as Chicago Neighborhood HVAC Considerations address micro-geographic variation within the city — historic district overlays, high-density corridor requirements, and lakefront wind exposure — but the directory's geographic boundary itself remains the city limit.
+Adjacent topics such as Chicago Neighborhood HVAC Considerations address micro-geographic variation within the city — historic district overlays, high-density corridor requirements, and lakefront wind exposure — but the provider network's geographic boundary itself remains the city limit.

 How to Use This Resource

-The directory is organized by service category, building type, and system type — not alphabetically by company name.
+The provider network is organized by service category, building type, and system type — not alphabetically by company name.
 Researchers and service seekers navigating contractor options will find it most effective to begin with building type (residential, commercial, multifamily, high-rise, or historic structure) before filtering by system category.

 The primary entry points are: